 Pour the milk into a heavy-based saucepan, add the vanilla paste and bring to the boil.
 Remove from the heat and leave for 15 minutes to infuse.

 In an electric mixer or in a large bowl with a hand whisk, beat the egg yolks, sugar and cornflour until thick and pale.
 Pour over the hot milk very slowly, whisking constantly.
 Return the mixture to the pan and cook it over a very gentle heat, stirring all the time.
 After a while the custard will begin to thicken slightly; when it coats the back of a spoon it is ready.
+That’s at 80C if you have a thermometer.
 Cover with a cartouche of greaseproof paper and leave to cool.

 Stir the cream into the custard, tip into an ice cream machine and churn until thick.
 Stir the crumbs into the mixture, churn for 5-10 minutes until ready to serve.
 If you let your ice cream get too thick before you’ve added the crumbs, just stir them in by hand.
 Tip your ice cream into a freezer proof tub.
 If your ice cream is rather soft at this point, stick it in the freezer for an hour before adding your ripple.
 To add the ripple, take a tablespoonful or so of the jam and put in a bowl, mix it very well with a spoon to loosen it up.
 Put dollops of the jam on top of the ice cream and use a skewer to create a ripple effect.